 As like human cats body also changes during pregnancy.
 These changes have not occurred at a time.
 Week by week or month by month the changes occur in their body.
-A week by week cat pregnancy calendar will help you to find out when and why the pregnant cat’s body, health, behavior will changes and determine the date of birth.
+A week by week cat pregnancy calendar will help you to find out when and why the pregnant cat’s body, health, the behavior will change and determine the date of birth.
 This week by week cat pregnancy calendar will also suggest you what you should do in every pregnancy period.
 We’ll discuss the litter of kittens.

 Here we describe how a week by week cat pregnancy calendar for you including the signs of pregnancy.
 Read on to learn more about the birth process of a kitten.

 Days 1-7 : Week one

 1st week of cat’s pregnancy is very beginning.
 You will not able to tell surely that your cat is pregnant.
 Generally, in this time fertilization occur.
 After mating first 1-10 days male cat’s sperm finds the female cat’s eggs and fertilize them.